Go Back Email LinkDownload PDF

 • In a large nonreactive container, combine the ground onions, cabbage, green tomatoes, and bell peppers.
 Add salt and stir to blend.
 Refrigerate overnight or let stand at room temperature for 3 to 4 hours.

-• Drain and rinse the vegetables and then transfer them to a large nonreactive kettle or Dutch oven (stainless steel or enamel-lined).
+• Rinse the vegetables in a colander and drain thoroughly.
+Transfer them to a large nonreactive kettle or Dutch oven (stainless steel or enamel-lined).
 Add the sugar, vinegar, water, celery seeds, and turmeric.
 Bring to a boil and lower the heat to low; simmer for 20 minutes, stirring frequently.

 • Meanwhile, prepare the jars and lids.
-Fill the canning kettle with water; add the clean jars and bring the water to a boil.
+Wash the jars and rinse with hot water.
+Fill the canning kettle with water and bring to a boil.
 Reduce the heat to a simmer.
 Put the lids in a separate saucepan and bring just to a boil.
 Turn the heat off and leave the lids in the hot water.

 • Place a rack in the kettle of simmering water and lower the jars into the rack (you might have to work in two batches).
 Make sure the water is at least 1 inch above the tops of the jars.
 Bring the water back to a boil and lower the heat just enough to keep the water at a gentle boil.
-Cover the pan and continue boiling for 15 minutes (10 minute for half-pints) for altitudes under 1,000 feet.
+Cover the pan and continue boiling for 15 minutes (10 minutes if using half-pint jars) for altitudes under 1,000 feet.
 For elevations above 1,000 feet, use the chart below.

 • Lift the jars from the water and set them on a rack (try to avoid tilting the jars).